colinkeenan/rentap.js/README.md

     fi
     /opt/google/chrome/google-chrome --profile-directory=Default --app-id=onobjhkphejolhnnbkgckmkjhpoelkgh
     ```
-    If the page displays an error, then press F5 to refresh, and maybe ad a `sleep 4` or whatever length of time works after `npm start ...`

 7. `chmod +x rentap`
 8. `sudo mv rentap /usr/local/bin`
 9. Create `rentap-server` with the following code in it.